-Audio Technica ATH-M0xBT is a wireless studio headphone which crosses the boundaries of a wired headphone.
-Now there is no need of wired headphone when your vocalist will monitor in the vocal room.
+Audio Technica ATH-M0xBT is a wireless studio headphone that crosses the boundaries of a wired headphone.
+Now there is no need for wired headphones when your vocalist will monitor the vocal room.

-Its available only in black colour and a near-replica of any wired Audio Technica headphone.
-However, there are some changes like wireless connectivity buttons etc have made to this headphone which separates it from other wired counterparts.
+It’s available only in black color and is a near-replica of any wired Audio Technica headphones.
+However, there are some changes like wireless connectivity buttons, etc have been made to this headphone which separates it from other wired counterparts.

-The swivel to the side and inward feature make it comfortable while you are not listening.
+The swivel to the side and inward feature makes it comfortable while you are not listening.
 You can easily hold it around your neck.

 Features of Audio Technica ATH-M50xBT

-There are many features of this Wireless Headphone which force you to own it.
+There are many features of this Wireless Headphone that force you to own it.
 Here are a few of them.

-- Touch control – Its touch control provides you with convenient access to voice assist.
+- Touch control – Its touch control provides you with convenient access to voice assistance.

-- Mobile ready design – Audio Technica ATH-M50xBT is a mobile-ready headphone so it has dedicated mic and buttons for easy handling of calls, volume adjustment and music playback.
+- Mobile-ready design – Audio Technica ATH-M50xBT is a mobile-ready headphone so it has a dedicated mic and buttons for easy handling of calls, volume adjustment, and music playback.

-- Battery life – The one important thing is to consider with any wireless headphone is battery life.
-Audio Technica ATH-M50xBT has a running time up to 40 hours.
-That means you can use it continuously up to 40 hours which is great.
-The charging time is 7 hours, that is I think annoying when you are travelling outside.
+- Battery life – The one important thing to consider with any wireless headphone is battery life.
+Audio Technica ATH-M50xBT has a running time of up to 40 hours.
+That means you can use it continuously for up to 40 hours which is great.
+The charging time is 7 hours, which is I think annoying when you are traveling outside.

 - Codec compatibility – It is compatible with aptX and AAC codecs.

-Well, these are a few features which are I thing amazing if you are searching for a wireless headphone.
-Now let us take a look at how it performs outside and what are the applications you can take advantage of it in them.
+Well, these are a few features that are I think amazing if you are searching for wireless headphones.
+Now let us take a look at how it performs outside and what applications you can take advantage of it in.